Samizo-AITL/gf180-inkjet-driver/index.md

 - 🧩 **GDS targets identified (device- and structure-level)**

-This project has completed the evaluation of automated digital design flows and is transitioning to **layout-centric exploration** using GF180MCU.
+This project has completed the evaluation of automated digital design flows and has transitioned to **layout-centric exploration** using GF180MCU.

+No attempt is made to converge toward a production-ready IC;
+the outcome of this repository is the **identification of feasible and infeasible design regions at the GDS level**.

 ---